xmzhuo/fastp-nf/README.md

+# A nextflow workflow for preprocessing fastq files with fastp

 # fastp
 A tool designed to provide fast all-in-one preprocessing for FastQ files.
 This tool is developed in C++ with multithreading supported to afford high performance. https://github.com/OpenGene/fastp.git